mccanne/sharkfest/README.md

 ## Relational Zed

-Zed is a superset of SQL
+The Zed language is a superset of SQL... ergonomics!

 > Note: SQL support is currently experimental and early